ewa-edun/EwaNetWebsite/README.md

 ## 🎨 Features
 ### Main Pages
 1. **🏠 Home Page**
-   - About me.
+   - About me and my links.
-   - 🎵 Music and vibes section featuring the "Ewa Index" (tea level, coding energy, hackathon hype).
+   - 🎵 Music and vibes section.
-   - 💭 Random rants and thoughts from my ENTP brain.
+   - 💭 Random thoughts from my brain.

-2. **📊 Dashboard (Hobbies)**
+2. **📊 Hobbies and Skills**
    - Highlighting my hobbies: crochet, reading, anime, coding, and hackathons.
-   - Includes an "Under Construction" GIF by the hackathon section for added nostalgia.
+   - It includes an "Under Construction" GIF from the hackathon section for added nostalgia.

 3. **🤣 Memes and Time Machine**
-   - Gallery of memes about coding, tea, and ENTP life.
+   - Gallery of memes about coding, tea, and life.
-   - A futuristic blog section, "A Year From Now," with entries written in the future tense.
+   - A futuristic blog section with entries written in the future tense.
-   - "404 Tea Not Found" error page for exploring fake futures.
+   - "Error Not Found" error page for exploring fake futures.

-- Nostalgic design elements like marquee text and pixel-art-inspired fonts
+- Nostalgic design elements like pixel-art-inspired fonts
 ---

 ## 🛠️ Tech Stack